Lid switch failure

 When to Call a Professional

 A replacement lid switch for the Amana NTW4516FW typically costs between $15 and $40 in parts alone.
-Hiring a professional appliance technician will usually run $150 to $300 once you factor in the service call and labor fees.
+Hiring a professional appliance technician generally runs $150 to $300 once you factor in the service call and labor fees.
 Tackling this repair yourself can save you $110 to $260, making it a worthwhile DIY project.

 How do I know if the lid switch is actually the problem on my Amana NTW4516FW?

-If your washer fills with water but won’t agitate or spin, a failed lid switch is the most likely cause.
+If your washer fills with water but won’t agitate or spin, a failed lid switch is likely the culprit.
 You can confirm this by using a multimeter to test the switch for continuity when the lid is closed.

 Is it safe to replace the lid switch myself on this model?